aidrecabrera/aidrecabrera/README.md

 Welcome, visitor.
 I am Aidre Love S. Cabrera.
 I am currently studying Bachelor of Science in Computer Science at the University of Mindanao.
 I am a newbie in the field of programming.
 However, I always do my best to learn and be curious about such stuff for the sake of my career development.
+One of my mottos in life is that: I know I know nothing.

 - Name: Aidre Love S. Cabrera
 - Psuedonym: Svene, Vense